 We gratefully accept donations of artifacts that support our collections purposes and goals.
 However, we are very selective.
 If you are interesting in donating artifacts, please see our page with Information for Prospective Artifact Donors, then contact the curator, Christopher Miller at firstname.lastname@example.org or 859-985-3373.
 You can also examine our Artifact Wish List for the Appalachian Collections.

 The artifact collections of the LJAC represent over 100 years of collecting at Berea College.
-Some early Bereans, such as Professor Silas Mason, Professor James Watt Raine, and College President William G. Frost, collected objects from the culture around them while they did their work, some as early as the mid-1890s.
-Berea’s early craft programs, such as Fireside Weaving, gathered samples of regional craft traditions as patterns and inspiration.
+Some early Bereans, such as Professor Silas Mason, Professor James Watt Raine, and College President William G. Frost, collected objects from the region around them while they did their work, some as early as the mid-1890s.
+Berea’s early craft programs, such as Fireside Weaving, gathered samples of regional craft traditions to serve as patterns and inspiration.
 In 1914 the College Library began a special collection of published Appalachian materials.
 Photographs, archival, and curio collections related to the region soon followed.
 Various college celebrations, such as the 1955 Centennial, resulted in collections of artifacts being assembled for reflection.

 The mid-1960s were the watershed time for systematically maintaining artifact collections at Berea.
 In 1962 the Edna Lynn Simms Mountaineer Museum Collection was given to Berea College by Ms. Simms’ estate.
 Simms had collected nearly 2,000 artifacts from around the Great Smoky Mountains for her Mountaineer Museum in Gatlinburg (ca. 1925-55).
-Receipt of this collection led the College to create its own Appalachian Museum, which opened to the public in 1971.
+Receipt of this collection prompted the College to create its own Appalachian Museum, which opened to the public in 1971.
 Formation of the museum became the catalyst for gathering of all the College’s Appalachian artifact collections together into one place.
 In the early 1990s the collecting mission of the museum was extended to also include Berea College historical artifacts.